opensafely/documentation/docs/actions-cohortextractor.md

       data: output/input.csv.gz
 ```

 Running the action with `opensafely run generate_study_population` will create the file `output/input.csv.gz`.
 This `.csv.gz` file is compressed to reduce storage space and improve performance in the OpenSAFELY backend.

 !!! note
-    To retrieve the uncompressed `.csv` from the `.csv.gz`, run `gunzip output/input.csv.gz` via:
+    To view the uncompressed version of the `.csv.gz`, you can use `opensafely unzip output/input.csv.gz`
-    * `git-bash` on Windows
-    * a terminal on MacOS or Linux

 The size of the dummy dataset is determined by the `population_size` option [in the `project.yaml`](actions-pipelines.md#project-yaml-format).